-Nobel Peace Prize (2007) was awarded to the Intergovernmental Panel on Climate Change (IPCC) and Al Gore for “their efforts to build up and disseminate greater knowledge about man-made climate change, and to lay the foundations for the measures that are needed to counteract such change.”
-Between 1990 and 2007, 23 IIASA scientists contributed to IPCC reports.
-More information.
+The 2007 Nobel Peace Prize was awarded jointly to the Intergovernmental Panel on Climate Change (IPCC) and former US Vice President Al Gore “for their efforts to build up and disseminate greater knowledge about man-made climate change, and to lay the foundations for the measures that are needed to counteract such change.”
+Ten IIASA scientists coauthored the IPPC’s Fourth Assessment Report.

-Nobel Prize for Chemistry (1995) was awarded to Professor Paul Crutzen "for his work in atmospheric chemistry, particularly concerning the formation and decomposition of ozone."
-He has had a long-standing affiliation with IIASA, starting in the 1980s.
-More information.
+Professor Paul J. Crutzen won the Nobel Prize in Chemistry in 1995 for his work in atmospheric chemistry, particularly concerning the formation and decomposition of ozone.
+He has had a long-standing affiliation with IIASA, starting in the 1980s when he collaborated with IIASA Sustainable Development of the Biosphere Project.

 International Institute for Applied Systems Analysis (IIASA)